JTarball/hyroxwebsite/site/content/post/what-is-hyrox.md

 *P﻿ro tip: It's a great way to memorise the station order!*

 ## W﻿hy is it called Hyrox?

+## W﻿hy is Hyrox becoming so popular?

+H﻿yrox allows participants to express in a race all the hard work that they putting in at the gym and test their fitness, in some ways its the crennundo for a season of training.

+G﻿iven the popularity of crossfit in the last 20 years, it is not surprising Hyrox is become popular.
+Unlike crossfit Hyrox is open to all and doesnt require technical lifts tha

+T﻿his makes it a rather unique product at the moment.

 ## W﻿here did Hyrox come from?